 James Brice House Hard Hat Tours

 Have you ever wondered what preservation in progress really looks like?
-Beginning November 18th, take a peek behind the scaffolding in the James Brice House, where a major preservation effort has recently begun to restore the house to its 18th century grandeur.
-Schedule your own group tour or join one of our public tours to peer beyond the sawdust to learn about the people who built the house, lived and worked in it and the craftsmen restoring it today.
+Take a peek behind the scaffolding in the James Brice House, where a major preservation effort has recently begun to restore the house to its 18th century grandeur.
+Join this public tour to peer beyond the sawdust to learn about the people who built the house, lived and worked in it, and the craftsmen restoring it today.

 $18.00 per person